 A common error is for experts to make assumptions in their report about the facts upon which they base their opinion, when those facts are actually one of the issues in the claim.
 Experts need to be alert to such factual issues, be alerted to them by their lawyers and identify them in their report.

 Experts give their view on issues of expert opinion, not on issues of fact.
-However this does not mean that they cannot comment on issues of fact.
-They can and indeed should comment on issues of fact where their expertise enables them to assist the Court with that determination – for example by interpreting medical records and explaining medical issues – as long as they qualify their view by stating that they appreciate that issues of fact are ultimately a matter for the Court.
+However, this does not mean that they cannot comment on issues of fact.
+They can and indeed should comment on issues of fact where their expertise enables them to assist the Court with that determination – for example, by interpreting medical records and explaining medical issues.
+But they must qualify their view by stating that they appreciate that issues of fact are ultimately a matter for the Court.

-An expert’s duty is to provide independent unbiased objective expert assistance to the Judge trying the case.
-The report should be drafted in a manner which demonstrates that.
+The duty of the expert witness is to provide independent, unbiased and objective expert assistance to the judge trying the case.
+The report should be drafted in a manner that demonstrates that.